unahouExosite/docs/portals/README.md

 Request body is empty.

 ##### Response

-On success, response has HTTP status 200 and the portals object.

 On success, response has HTTP status 200 and a body containing an array of portal object include shares.
 Portal objects contain the following keys: